What is Sebago Sailing?

 • Annual Sail Clinic

 Our Annual Sail Clinic is held once a year for our members only.
-The 2014 Sail Clinic is on June 21 and June 22, this year.
+The 2014 Sail Clinic is on June 21 and June 22 (this class is full but we can include you on the wait list in case there is a cancellation).
 This is the best opportunity for our members to learn sailing at Sebago.
 This is two day basic sailing class (open only to our members), but the information can be adapted to the skills of our students, as necessary.
 We teach primarily adults, and use the club boats, so you will learn to rig and sail our particular boats, and you will also be offered specific information regarding our waterfront, the basin, and Jamaica Bay.
 Remember - these boats require very physical movement.
 You will be wet, and more than likely you'll flip the boat and spend a little time in the water (but that makes it fun!).
 The class runs all day on both days, and includes classroom instruction, rigging, on-land training, and extensive on-the-water training for both days.
 We usually cruise out to one of the islands and set up buoys to run sail drills by the second day.
 The class requires an instructor for each student, so enrollment is limited.
 Book early!
 Payment ($180) confirms enrollment.

 • Canoe Sailing